anjulalk/anjulalk.github.io/_posts/2019-10-12-survive-android-studio-with-4gb-ram.md

 This is how you do it:
 1. Open the `gradle.properties` file, creating it if it doesn't exist:
     - Windows: `%USERPROFILE%\.gradle\gradle.properties`
     - Linux/Mac: `~/.gradle/gradle.properties`
 2. Update the `org.gradle.jvmargs` property, creating it if necessary.
 I set mine to this:
 	    `org.gradle.jvmargs=-Xmx256m -XX:MaxPermSize=256m -XX:+HeapDumpOnOutOfMemoryError -Dfile.encoding=UTF-8`

 I haven't noticed any difference in build performance for my small projects with the max heap size set to 256MB. (`-Xmx256m`) Do experiment with these values because the outcome will be different for different versions and your projects.
-Finally, restart Android Studio and make sure the gradle process is killed.
+If you're done, restart Android Studio and make sure the gradle process is killed.

 That's all.
 Hope that helps.